 Largo do Chiado is the neighbourhood’s main square.
 Two Baroque churches stand on opposite sides: Igreja do Loreto and Igreja da Encarnação.
 Facing Largo do Chiado, a statue of the poet Luís de Camões stands at the centre of the square that bears his name – Praça Luís de Camões.

-The arches of the Convento do Carmo mark the eastern frontier of Chiado where the district meets its neighbouring Bairro Alto.
+The arches of the Carmo Convent mark the eastern frontier of Chiado where the district meets its neighbouring Bairro Alto.

 You’ll have no trouble finding just the right spot to eat or hang out among the myriad of restaurants in Chiado and Bairro Alto.
 The Bairro Alto is also a fado stronghold where you can find some of the best fado restaurants in Lisbon.